 We use leverage to complete the purchase of real estate securities and loans in our investment portfolio.
-Through March 31, 2017, our leverage has been in the form of repurchase agreements, securitized debt, and loan participations, and when applicable, advances from the Federal Home Loan Bank of Cincinnati ("FHLBC Advances").
+Through June 30, 2017, our leverage has been in the form of repurchase agreements, securitized debt, and loan participations, and when applicable, advances from the Federal Home Loan Bank of Cincinnati ("FHLBC Advances").
 Repurchase agreements involve the sale and a simultaneous agreement to repurchase the transferred assets or similar assets at a future date.
 The amount borrowed generally is equal to the fair value of the assets pledged less an agreed-upon discount, referred to as a "haircut."
 The size of the haircut reflects the perceived risk associated with the pledged asset.
 Haircuts may change as our repurchase agreements mature or roll and are sensitive to governmental regulations.
-We have not experienced fluctuations in our haircuts that altered our business and financing strategies for the three months ended March 31, 2017, but we continue to monitor the regulatory environment, which may influence the timing and amount of our repurchase agreement activity.
+We have not experienced fluctuations in our haircuts that altered our business and financing strategies for the three and six months ended June 30, 2017, but we continue to monitor the regulatory environment, which may influence the timing and amount of our repurchase agreement activity.
 We seek to obtain financing from several different counterparties in order to reduce our financing risk related to any single counterparty.
-We had outstanding debt with 24 and 23 counterparties at March 31, 2017 and December 31, 2016, respectively, on a GAAP basis.
+We had outstanding debt with 26 and 23 counterparties at June 30, 2017 and December 31, 2016, respectively, on a GAAP basis.

 Our repurchase agreements are accounted for as financings and require the repurchase of the transferred securities or loans or repayment of the advance at the end of each agreement's term, typically 30 to 90 days.
 If we maintain the beneficial interest in the specific assets pledged during the term of the borrowing, we receive the related principal and interest payments.
 If we do not maintain the beneficial interest in the specific assets pledged during the term of the borrowing, we will have the related principal and interest payments remitted to us by the lender.
 Interest rates on borrowings are fixed based on prevailing rates corresponding to the terms of the borrowings, and interest is paid at the termination of the borrowing at which time we may enter into a new borrowing arrangement at prevailing market rates with the same counterparty or repay that counterparty and negotiate financing with a different counterparty.
 In response to declines in fair value of pledged assets due to changes in market conditions or the publishing of monthly security paydown factors, lenders typically require us to post additional assets as collateral, pay down borrowings or establish cash margin accounts with the counterparties in order to reestablish the agreed-upon collateral requirements, referred to as margin calls.
-As of March 31, 2017 and December 31, 2016, we have met all margin call requirements.
+As of June 30, 2017 and December 31, 2016, we have met all margin call requirements.

 We noted no material changes in the spread of our financing arrangements.
-The cost of financing on our repurchase agreements increased from 1.72% at December 31, 2016 to 1.78% at March 31, 2017, primarily due to the increase in LIBOR.
-Three month LIBOR increased from 0.998 at December 31, 2016 to 1.150 at March 31, 2017.
+The cost of financing on our repurchase agreements increased from 1.72% at December 31, 2016 to 1.93% at June 30, 2017, primarily due to an increase of 25bps in the federal-funds rate in March 2017 and again in June 2017.
+Three month LIBOR increased from 0.998 at December 31, 2016 to 1.299 at March 31, 2017.

-The following table presents the quarter-end balance, average quarterly balance and maximum balance at any month-end for the Company's (i) repurchase agreements on its investment portfolio, U.S Treasury securities, and FHLBC Advances, (ii) unlinked repurchase agreements and (iii) repurchase agreements through affiliated entities, excluding any financing utilized in our investment in AG Arc, with a reconciliation of all quarterly figures to GAAP.
+The following table presents the quarter-end balance, average quarterly balance and maximum balance at any month-end for the Company's (i) repurchase agreements on its investment portfolio, U.S. Treasury securities, and FHLBC Advances, (ii) unlinked repurchase agreements and (iii) repurchase agreements through affiliated entities, excluding any financing utilized in our investment in AG Arc, with a reconciliation of all quarterly figures to GAAP.
 Refer to the "Hedging Activities" section below for more information on repurchase agreements secured by U.S. Treasury securities.